dkimhw/launch_school/js_109/resources.md

 Readiness for Written: It's getting there.
-I would say I am 50% - I think 3-4 weeks out.
+I would say I am 50% - I think 3-4 weeks out (targeting weekend of 09/25).
 I took a lot of time to practice and get together notes.

 * **Review, Review, Review** - this is the most important thing you can do.
   * Review problems you did